ntrrg/ntweb-history/content/projects/ntweb/index.en.md

 : Resource frontmatter parameters.
 This may be different from page types.

 `content` (base64 encoded string):
 : Resource rendered Markdown content.
+Notice that this contains a UTF-8 string and JavaScript strings are UTF-16.

 `data` (object):
 : Resource specific data.
 For the main page, this contains all the sections,